-In Georgia, the lender will provide the following types of notice during the foreclosure process:
+In Georgia, the bank provides the following types of notice during the foreclosure process.

-Notice of sale.
-The lender must advertise the foreclosure sale in a newspaper for four consecutive weeks before the scheduled sale date.
-Ga.
-Code Ann. § 9-13-140.
+The bank must advertise the foreclosure sale in a newspaper for four weeks before the scheduled sale date.
+(Ga.
+Code Ann. § 9-13-140).

-“Reinstating” is when you catch up on the defaulted mortgage's missed payments (plus fees and costs) in order to stop a foreclosure.
-(Learn more about reinstatement to avoid foreclosure.)
+“Reinstating” is when a borrower gets caught up on the loan by paying the missed payments (principal and interest), plus fees and costs, to stop a foreclosure.

-There is no statutory right to reinstate the loan prior to the sale in Georgia (except for high-cost home loans), but most Security Deeds do provide the borrower with this right.
+Georgia doesn't have a law that gives the borrower the right to reinstate the loan (except for high-cost home loans).
+But most Security Deeds do provide the borrower with this right.
+Check the paperwork you signed when you took out the loan to find out if you get the right to complete a reinstatement and, if so, the deadline for reinstating.
 (A Security Deed is basically a deed of trust.
-Learn more about the difference between a mortgage and a deed of trust.)
+Read Nolo’s article to learn about the difference between a mortgage and a deed of trust.)

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+Some states allow the foreclosing bank to seek a personal judgment, which is called a “deficiency judgment,” against the borrower for this amount.
+Other states prohibit deficiency judgments with what are called anti-deficiency laws.

-If the homeowner does not move out after a Georgia foreclosure sale, the purchaser must first make a demand for possession, and then can begin eviction proceedings.
+If the homeowner does not move out after a Georgia foreclosure sale, the purchaser must first make a demand for possession, and then may begin eviction proceedings.